 Students have three extra semester units that they must choose for the year.
-Students can choose from a wide range of subjects listed on page 14 of this booklet, from any of the Learning Areas: Health and Physical Education, The Arts, Technologies, Languages, Science or Humanities.
+Students can choose from a wide range of subjects from any of the Learning Areas: Health and Physical Education, The Arts, Technologies, Languages, Science or Humanities.
+Subjects are listed on page 7 of this booklet.